Babaganoush07/ALS-PT19_vs_Photo_Transistor/README.md

 ## General Information
-- I thought it might be cool to add a light sensors to a project.
+- I thought it might be cool to add a light sensor to a project.
-- Couldn't decide which one to get, so I got these 2.
+- Couldn't decide which one to get, so I got these two.
 - So here is a way to see how they both react to the same environment.